Connect with us

 The Mining Act has provisions covering various mining issues including but not limited to: mineral rights disputes relating to license and permits; structures for negotiating mineral agreements; terms and conditions for minimum activity and work programs, structure for payments; and artisanal and small scale mining operations.
 The Act also empowers the Mining Cabinet Secretary to make Regulations necessary or convenient for the proper administration and implementation of the law.
 The following Regulations have so far been passed under the Act: Mining (Dealings in Minerals) Regulations, 2017; Mining (Licence and Permit) Regulations, 2017; Mining (Work Programmes and Exploration Reports) Guidelines, 2017; Mining (State Participation) Regulations, 20I7; Mining (Use of Local Goods and Services) Regulations, 2017; Mining (Employment and Training) Regulations, 2017; and Mining (Use of Assets) Regulations, 2017.

-*This is article is an extract from an article by Dr. Kariuki Muigua, PhD Muigua, K., “Regulating Mining: A New Vision for Kenya? http://kmco.co.ke/wp-content/uploads/2019/07/Regulating-Mining-A-New-Vision-Kariuki-Muigua-12th-July-2019.pdf.
-Dr. Kariuki Muigua is Kenya’s foremost Environmental Law and Natural Resources Lawyer and Scholar, Sustainable Development Advocate and Conflict Management Expert.
+*This is article is an extract from an article by Dr. Kariuki Muigua, PhD Muigua, K., “Regulating Mining: A New Vision for Kenya?” by Dr. Kariuki Muigua, PhDSenior Advocate of Kenya, Chartered Arbitrator, Kenya’s ADR Practitioner of the Year 2021 (Nairobi Legal Awards), ADR Lifetime Achievement Award 2021 (CIArb Kenya), African Arbitrator of the Year 2022, Africa ADR Practitioner of the Year 2022, Member of Permanent Court of Arbitration nominated by Republic of Kenya and Member of National Environment Tribunal (NET).
+Dr. Kariuki Muigua is a foremost Environmental Law and Natural Resources Lawyer and Scholar, Sustainable Development Advocate and Conflict Management Expert in Kenya.
 Dr. Kariuki Muigua is a Senior Lecturer of Environmental Law and Dispute resolution at the University of Nairobi School of Law and The Center for Advanced Studies in Environmental Law and Policy (CASELAP).
 He has published numerous books and articles on Environmental Law, Environmental Justice Conflict Management, Alternative Dispute Resolution and Sustainable Development.
-Dr. Muigua is also a Chartered Arbitrator, an Accredited Mediator, the Africa Trustee of the Chartered Institute of Arbitrators and the Managing Partner of Kariuki Muigua & Co.
-Advocates.
-Dr. Muigua is recognized as one of the leading lawyers and dispute resolution experts by the Chambers Global Guide 2021 and nominated as ADR Practitioner of the Year (Nairobi Legal Awards) 2021.
+Dr. Muigua is also a Chartered Arbitrator, an Accredited Mediator, the Managing Partner of Kariuki Muigua & Co.
+Advocates and Africa Trustee Emeritus of the Chartered Institute of Arbitrators 2019-2023.
+Dr. Muigua is recognized among the top 5 leading lawyers and dispute resolution experts in Band 1 in Kenya by the Chambers Global Guide 2022 and was listed in the Inaugural THE LAWYER AFRICA Litigation Hall of Fame 2023 as one of the Top 50 Most Distinguished Litigation Lawyers in Kenya.

 References